-Investigate allegations of abuse or neglect against individuals with traumatic brain injury and advocate for appropriate corrective action.
+2. Investigate allegations of abuse or neglect against individuals with traumatic brain injury and advocate for appropriate corrective action

-a.
-Provide training and informational materials to individuals, community members, and service providers about alternatives to institutionalization, services, and supports available to individuals with TBIs.
+3. Educate individuals with traumatic brain injury, community members, and service providers about the availability of and how to access community-based services and supports.a.
+Provide training and informational materials to individuals, community members, and service providers about alternatives to institutionalization, and services, and supports available to individuals with TBIs.

 a.
 Educate the community and District agencies serving people with TBIs about the need to develop and provide services and accommodations in the most integrated setting for individuals with traumatic brain injury.